Kens3i/Wordpress-Custom-Theme/README.md

 # Wordpress-Custom-Theme
-A WOrdpress Theme I Created Using Elementor And Phlox
+A Wordpress Theme I Created Using Elementor And Phlox